David-Haim/concurrencpp/README.md

 	/*
 		Queries the status of *this.
 		The returned value is any of result_status::idle, result_status::value or result_status::exception.
-		Throws concurrencpp::errors::empty_result if *this is empty.
+		Throws errors::empty_result if *this is empty.
 	*/
 	result_status status() const;

 	/*
 		Returns an awaitable used to start the associated task and await this result.
         If the result is already ready - the current coroutine resumes immediately in the calling thread of execution.
         If the result is not ready yet, the current coroutine is suspended and resumed when the asynchronous result is ready, by the thread which had set the asynchronous value or exception.
         In either way, after resuming, if the result is a valid value, it is returned.
         Otherwise, operator co_await rethrows the asynchronous exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
 	*/
 	auto operator co_await();

 	/*
 		Returns an awaitable used to start the associated task and resolve this result.
 		If the result is already ready - the current coroutine resumes immediately in the calling thread of execution.
 		If the result is not ready yet, the current coroutine is suspended and resumed when the asynchronous result is ready, by the thread which had set the asynchronous value or exception.
 		After co_await expression finishes, *this is returned in a non-empty form, in a ready state.
-		Throws concurrencpp::errors::empty_result if *this is empty.
+		Throws errors::empty_result if *this is empty.
 	*/
 	auto resolve();

 	/*
 		Runs the associated task inline and returns a result object that monitors the newly started task.
 		After this call, *this is empty.
-		Throws concurrencpp::errors::empty_result if *this is empty.
+		Throws errors::empty_result if *this is empty.
+		Might throw std::bad_alloc if fails to allocate memory.
 	*/
 	result<type> run();
 };